jedihe/drupal-dev-vm/README.md

 ## Disclaimer

 This Vagrant based VM started from [FunnyMonkey/fm-vagrant](https://github.com/FunnyMonkey/fm-vagrant), but I had to change it so much to suit my needs that I just decided to publish my modified version in a new repo.
-I plan on doing some cleanup later to get file names cleaner (no fm\_ prefix).
+I plan on doing some cleanup on file names later (no fm\_ prefix).